Brian Flanagan

-Brian Flanagan is an Irish-American former member of the American radical left organizations Students for a Democratic Society (SDS) and the Weather Underground Organization (WUO).
+Brian Flanagan is an American former militant and activist who was a member of the radical left organizations Students for a Democratic Society (SDS) and the Weather Underground Organization (WUO).

 Early life

-Flanagan was born on October 20, 1946, and raised in Manhattan, New York.
+Flanagan was raised in Manhattan, New York.
 His father was an advertising executive and his mother a teacher, stockbroker, and antique dealer.
 His parents, who supported Adlai E. Stevenson, the Democratic governor of Illinois who was an unsuccessful presidential candidate in 1952 and 1956, introduced Flanagan to politics.

 Flanagan felt attracted to militancy as a child already, later recalling that "from a fairly early age, 11 or 12, I had really come to admire Fidel Castro.
 When he stood up to the United States, I thought that was a great thing."

 Columbia University

 During the 1960s, Flanagan attended Columbia University in New York, where he was a member of Students for a Democratic Society (SDS).
 Flanagan studied philosophy and economics at Columbia where he was a C student.
 He describes the protests against the Vietnam war as "the turning point" for him, recalling how "being in New York, being at Columbia during the Vietnam War, you could not be oblivious to what was going on.
 People were lining up on one side or the other.
 And so I took my stand."
 The 1968 Columbia Student Revolt involved students shutting down the campus by seizing buildings to attract attention for their cause, and Flanagan was one of the members that helped seize the mathematics building.
 In 1969, Flanagan joined Weatherman, a radical splinter group of the SDS, later known as the Weather Underground Organization (WUO).